Basic Musical Notation

 The stems of notes on ledger lines extend either up or down towards the middle line.

 All notes have length.
-However, the amount of beats they get depends on the time signature, so only relative note durations will be discussed here.
+However, the number of beats they get depends on the time signature, so only relative note durations will be discussed here.

 This graphic shows a heirarchy of note values.

 At the top is a whole note (1).
-A half note is half the duration of a whole note, so a whole note is equal to two half notes (2).
-Likewise, half notes are worth two quarter notes (3).
-Quarter notes are worth two eighth notes (4), and eighth notes are worth two sixteenth notes (5).
+A half note is half the duration of a whole note, so a whole note is as long as two half notes (2).
+Likewise, a half note is as long as two quarter notes (3).
+A quarter note is as long as two eighth notes (4), and an eighth note is as long as two sixteenth notes (5).

 Sixteenth notes (right) and eighth notes (left) may also look like this.
 Single sixteenth and eighth notes have flags, many sixteenth and eighth notes combine flags into connecting bars.